xzripper/PyNet/README.md

 - [ ] Threaded network.
 - [ ] Files transfering.
 - [ ] Implement UDP connection.
 (S_DGRAM).
+- [ ] Feature to limit amount of clientd that can join.
+- [ ] Get amount of clients.
 - [ ] Review the code and handle more exceptions.
 - [ ] Add game example.
 - [ ] Finish project.